-Parents should understand that a Montessori school is neither a baby-sitting service nor a play school that prepares a child for traditional kindergarten.
-Rather, it is a unique cycle of learning designed to take advantage of the child's sensitive years between three and six, when he can absorb information from an enriched environment.
+Consistent attendance in a Montessori program is very important.
+Montessori is a unique cycle of learning designed to take advantage of the child's sensitive years between two and six, when he or she can absorb information from an enriched environment.
 A child who acquires the basic skills of reading and arithmetic in this natural way has the advantage of beginning his education without drudgery, boredom or discouragement.
 By pursuing his individual interests in a Montessori classroom, he gains an early enthusiasm for learning, which is the key to his becoming a truly educated person.